‘Live all you can; it’s a mistake not to.’ – The Typewriter’s Tale

 I received an ARC of this novel from the publisher, Freight Books, and Netgalley in exchange for an honest review.

-I’d really love to say more about this, but this novel really flopped for me, unfortunately.
+I’d really love to say more about The Typewriter’s Tale, but this novel really flopped for me, unfortunately.
 The writing was clear, and I was able to finish it, so this gets two stars from me, but this is all that I can give it in good conscience.